 Chain link fence is used for many applications.
-Securing pets and children are most the common residential uses.
+Securing pets and children and swimming pool fences are most the common residential uses.
 Furthermore, added security to keep others out or to meet building codes when installing a swimming pool are other uses.

 Even the largest of facilities like airports and large factories use chain link fence for perimeter security.
 Just look around.
-You’ll see chain link fence being used for one thing or another.
+You’ll see chain link fencing being used for one thing or another.

-What Heights Does Chain Link Fence Come In?
+What Heights Does Chain Link Fencing Come In?

-Chain link fence comes in many different heights.
+Chain link fences comes in many different heights.
 Manufacturers offer heights starting at 3′ tall and can build custom heights up to 20′ tall.

 Standard sizes increase in one foot increments until the 8′ tall height.
 After that, the heights of fabric start jumping by 2′ increments.